The Respect for An Ambassador who portrayed ‘Turkish’ Ways of Life: Ogier Ghiselin de Busbecq

 In that regard, the gift exchange between diverse sorts of groups is undeniably a prominent point.
 While ambassadors like Busbecq present their gifts to the sultan and the other viziers, young Muslim men give their wives various gifts as a crucial tradition to arrange marriages.
 This is because this exchange of objects did not just demonstrate making happier each other through presenting gifts.
 Indeed, that exchange structure serves a variety of goals in that society.

 Thus, sheds light on the forms and symbols of diplomatic gifts in different state structures.
 To illustrate, it contends that though both sides sometimes presented the same gifts to each other such as horses and fabrics, their inner meanings were different.
 While Ottoman gifts signified their universal superiority claims with firmans, Transylvanian gifts symbolized the acceptance of inferiority with their loyalty letters.
 Moreover, Habsburgs’ reacted to this custom in the same way.
-So, the Habsburgs tried to get Transylvania in their side by sending more precious gifts.
-Their partial success to provide temporary Transylvanian support was a prominent case since it displays the economic dimension of gift exchange in my research paper.
+So, the Habsburgs tried to get Transylvania on their side by sending more precious gifts.
+Their partial success to provide temporary Transylvanian support was a prominent case since it displays the economic dimension of gift exchange.

 In addition to the Transylvanian case, Julian Raby who mainly looks at the place of gift exchange in cementing Ottoman-Venetian relationships, mentions that the Venetians aimed to cultivate better relations and to assuage the anger in presenting their gifts to the “Turks”.
-In this respect, however; these gifts were far from a regulated structure and finding differences between gifts and bribes were difficult.
+In this respect, however; these gifts were far from a regulated structure, and finding differences between gifts and bribes was difficult.
 Raby also explains that gifts were repetitive and their meanings were different for the Ottomans and the Venetians.
 The Ottomans perceived Venetian gifts as proof of their powerful and global image.
 As for the Venetians, the gifts were a political apparatus that helped to achieve diplomatic goals.
-Due to the absence of annual tribute, Venetians had to present more gifts than the Habsburgs to realize their wishes in the Ottoman court.
-Raby concludes that gift-exchange was a diplomatic juggling act between those two powers.
+Due to the absence of annual tributes, Venetians had to present more gifts than the Habsburgs to realize their wishes in the Ottoman court.
+Raby concludes that gift exchange was a diplomatic juggling act between those two powers.

 And she vividly enlightens the political usage of reciprocal gifts in using the Venetian archival records.
 These records like letters and travel notes could not be restricted to bilateral political relations.
 Venetian ambassadors wrote also their ideas on the Ottoman bureaucracy and palatial life in the examples of Sokollo Mehmet Pasha and Nur Banu Sultan.
 These two figures after the reign of Suleiman I assisted the Venetian ambassadors to accept their requests in exchange for their valuable gifts including world maps, wall clocks, and purebred animals.
 So, gift exchange gained an administrative function in addition to signifying symbolic and economic value.
 Thus, the usage of Venetian testimonies greatly contributes to Busbecq’s reports to find and understand similarities and differences between the Venetian and the Habsburgs’ understanding of gift exchange.